Staff and Volunteer training materials for NanoDays.

-The REU Science Communication Workshop is designed to enhance the science communication skills of undergraduate students participating in research programs like NSF's Research Experience for Undergraduates.
-This Guide provides program directors with step-by-step planning and implementation advice, hand-outs, media and print materials, evaluation tools, and sample workshop leader speaking scripts.
+The REU Science Communication Workshop is designed to enhance the science communication skills of undergraduate students participating in research programs such as NSF's Research Experience for Undergraduates.
+The REU SCW has been implemented and evaluated quite successfully at more than 10 university campuses.
+This Guide offers program providers step-by-step planning and implementation instructions, hand-outs, media and print materials, evaluation tools, and sample workshop leader commentary.

 "Engaging the Public in Nano" provides an overview of key concepts in nanoscale science, engineering, and technology, as identified by the NISE Network.
 This document is intended as a resource for educators and others who engage the public in informal learning experiences.

 Click2Science Professional Development is an easy-to-use, online training resource for out-of-school-time professionals.
 Click2Science’s interactive platform builds stronger out-of-school time programs by helping staff deliver quality, well-facilitated STEM activities in a way that “clicks” in the minds of youth.